Market Context &

 -

-🔗 Mortgage Professional America – Rate outlooks and forecasts
+🔗 Mortgage Professional America – Rate outlooks and forecasts -

-https://www.mpamag.com/us/mortgage-industry/industry-trends/mortgage-rate-forecasts-hint-at-sub6-relief-in-2026/561288 -
+https://www.mpamag.com/us/mortgage-industry/industry-trends/mortgage-rate-forecasts-hint-at-sub6-relief-in-2026/561288

-🔗 Forbes – Current mortgage rates
+🔗 Forbes – Overview of current mortgage rates -https://www.forbes.com/advisor/mortgages/mortgage-rates/

 Local Market Snapshot

-January 2026
+February 2026

 Every buyer, seller, and situation is different.